 The base floor in many buildings is simply a cast-in-place concrete slab, with limited design considerations for structural support or environmental control.
 However, the base floor can be a more complex system, composed of a structural foundation slab, layered with waterproofing and wearing slabs.
 This system is designed to withstand hydrostatic pressure and maintain a controlled environment.

 The main issue with slabs is leakage, since concrete is the most common material, and cracks are a common issue in concrete elements.
 Another concern when designing floor slabs is controlling soil gas emissions such as radon.
-The design and construction of floor slabs is key to achieve the expected performance, durability and a long life span.
+The design and construction of floor slabs are key to achieving the expected performance, durability, and a long life span.
 Also, repairing a foundation slab can be highly expensive or practically impossible after completion.

 When designing floor slabs the best approach is being very conservative, especially in areas that will be buried.
 Incorporating high-quality materials with additional reinforcements is recommended to reduce failure risks.

 Does your building envelope provide effective insulation and weatherproofing?

 The floor slabs of a below-grade building enclosure must resist vertical gravity loads and upward soil or hydrostatic pressure loads.
 Downward loads come from the dead weight of the floor slab and any occupancy live loads such as foot traffic.
 In some structures, the floor slab can also serve as a mat foundation slab, resisting significant loads from columns and walls.

 Floor slabs may also be exposed to upward soil and hydrostatic pressure loads, depending on their location and the water table of the area.
 Upward soil pressures may be applied to the floor slab when it is designed as a mat foundation, while the building point loads are downward forces.